esoco/esoco-monads/README.md

-# The esoco-monads project
+# The esoco-monads projecto

 Travis build status:
 [![Build Status](https://www.travis-ci.org/esoco/esoco-monads.svg?branch=master)](https://www.travis-ci.org/esoco/esoco-monads)

-This project defines generic Java interfaces for functors and monads as well as implementations of several standard  Monads.
-It has one dependency to some standard functionality in the [esoco-common project](https://esoco.github.io/esoco-common/).
+This project contains a small library that defines generic Java interfaces for functors and monads as well as implementations of several standard  Monads.
+It has a single dependency to the [esoco-common project](https://esoco.github.io/esoco-common/), also a small library which provides some standard functionality.

-For additional information please see the [Javadoc](http://esoco.github.io/esoco-monads/javadoc/).
+An introduction and further information can be found on the [project page](https://esoco.github.io/esoco-monads/).

 # License

 This project is licensed under the Apache 2.0 license (see the LICENSE file for details).